I was at a party this past weekend in NYC. It was held at a friends house who I’ve given countless fitness tips to over the years.

 Of course we ate, drank and had a good time.

 The best part came when he went to the kitchen and pulled out a bag of green apples to show myself and the group.
-He went on to explain that he had read about how they can help quell cravings in our programs.
+He went on to explain that he had read about how they can help quell cravings in our weight loss programs.

 Green Apples for Weight Loss?